Skip to content

 sase workspace CLI

 The sase workspace command surface inspects numbered workspace paths and maintains the per-project registry used by non-adjacent roots.
 All subcommands accept -p/--project NAME to override the project; without it, the project is inferred from the current directory via the nearest managed-checkout marker, the workspace provider hook, and finally a scan of ~/.sase/projects/.
-With no subcommand, sase workspace defaults to sase workspace list with default options.
-Use sase workspace list -p NAME or sase workspace list --json when passing list flags.
+With no subcommand, sase workspace defaults to sase workspace list with default options. sase workspace list --all switches from one inferred/selected project to the shared inventory across enabled and disabled projects; --json emits the same inventory model as structured data.

 Command Description